Strawberry Protein Mousse Pie

 Prepare the strawberry mousse filling:

-- In a large mixing bowl using a handheld mixer or in a blender, combine the soy milk, protein powder, Greek yogurt, honey, lemon juice and vanilla extract.
+- In a blender or large mixing bowl using a handheld mixer, combine the soy milk, protein powder, Greek yogurt, honey, lemon juice and vanilla extract.
 Whisk well until smooth and no lumps remain.

 - If you have no blender, you can smash the strawberries with a fork.
 Your mousse might not be as smooth, but then you’d have some lovely bits of strawberry in it, which has its own charm.
 Add them to the protein mix.

 - Now while blending or mixing with your whisk, start drizzling the gelatine into the mix.
-Continue until you have a foamy mix, about doubled in size.
+Continue until you have a foamy mix.

 Assemble the pie: